10 Best UNESCO World Heritage Sites in America

 Alligator with open mouth guarding its nest in Florida Everglades

-First on our list of world heritage sites in the United States is Everglades National Park,. the largest subtropical wilderness reserve in America.
-This amazing destination is a 1.5-million-acre ocean of grass which flows gradually from central Florida all the way south to the sea.
+First on our list of world heritage sites in the United States is Everglades National Park.
+It’s the largest subtropical wilderness reserve in America.
+This amazing destination is a 1.5-million-acre ocean of grass that flows gradually from central Florida all the way south to the sea.
 This makes it an important habitat for numerous rare and endangered species like the manatee, American crocodile, and the elusive Florida panther.

 There’s a lot to do in the Everglades besides look at a bunch of ‘gators, and since the park covers such a large part of south Florida, planning is a must.
 Begin a visitor center at one of the three visitor centers and ask a ranger for advice.
 They know about a wide variety of interests (kayak fishing advice, anyone?) and can guide you in the right direction.